PCAOB Issues Staff Update and Preview of 2022 Inspection Observations

 On July 25, the Public Company Accounting Oversight Board (PCAOB) published its Staff Update and Preview of 2022 Inspection Observations.
 In 2022, the PCAOB inspected approximately 157 audit firms and reviewed portions of 710 public company audits in the United States and abroad.
 Through the inspections, the board identified potential areas of improvement for all firms as well as good practices that enhance audit quality.
 It also reviewed how auditors are responding to technology-related developments.

-Monitoring the PCAOB’s activities is critically important for SEC registrants, as it provides a window into the board’s comprehensive inspections program and methodologies around evaluating quality control standards for auditing firms.
+Monitoring the PCAOB’s activities is critically important for SEC registrants, as it provides a window into the board’s comprehensive inspections programme and methodologies around evaluating quality control standards for auditing firms.
 The latest report highlights troubling trends in inspection results and sheds light on the PCAOB’s current areas of inspection focus and its ongoing effort to improve continuously its inspection process.

 In addition, these inspections may offer insight as to potential adjustments to auditing procedures in forthcoming audits.
 Although primarily focused on identifying deficiencies and good practices related to external auditing firms, the findings are of great import to registrants, their audit committees and others charged with governance in their planning, execution and overall diligence relating to both financial reporting and internal controls compliance protocols.
 Although the PCAOB regulates the public accounting profession, its observations and reports have downstream implications for registrants in terms of time, costs and preparations for their annual audits and quarterly reviews.